Header photo credit: Ophelia Lau

 Photo credit: Sam the Local

-Dubbed by the government in 2014 part of Hong Kong’s intangible cultural heritage, pineapple buns have a special place in Hong Kongers’ hearts.
+Dubbed by the government in 2014 a part of Hong Kong’s intangible cultural heritage, pineapple buns have a special place in Hong Kongers’ hearts.
 Pillowy buns topped with a beautifully cracked crust, they are either enjoyed on their own or stuffed with a slab of butter (pictured above), red bean paste, shredded coconut or even barbecued pork (char siu).
 Despite their name, they contain no pineapple – they merely look like pineapples with their chequered tops.

 In the late 1940s, Hong Kong-style cafés called cha chaan tengs grew in popularity, driving bakers to be creative with their products in order to beat the competition.
 Seeing that Hong Kongers have a penchant for sweets, a baker was inspired to turn a savoury dough sweet; he mixed flour, sugar, lard and ammonia to form a dough and baked it on top of bread.
 The resulting product was fragrant, crunchy and sweet – no wonder it was such a big hit, remaining one of Hong Kongers’ afternoon tea staples to this day.